libAtoms/workflow/docs/source/examples.md.md

 # Molecular Dynamics

 The following script takes atomic structures from "configs.xyz", runs Berendsen NVT molecular dynamics simulation for 6000 steps (3ps) and writes snapshots to "configs.sample.xyz" every 1000 steps (0.5 ps).
-The script submits jobs to the "standard" queue of "local" cluster on 4 cores each, each containing 4 md simulations running in parallel.
+The script submits jobs to the "standard" queue of "local" cluster on 4 cores each, each job containing 4 MD simulations running in parallel.

 ```
 import os